 This man first came to see me in April and the symptoms were all ready well established.

-Results of acupuncture treatment
+Results of acupuncture

-Treatment 1
+Session 1

-Three days after his first treatment he was much improved.
+Three days after his first acupuncture he was much improved.
 He still experienced hay fever except that instead of the symptoms lasting up to three hours at a time, these attacks lasted only 5 – 10 minutes.

-Treatment 2
+Session 2

 All symtoms went

-Treatment 3
+Session 3

 This was to consolidate effects.
 He remained allergy free for the remainder of the year.